Does My Child Have Anxiety Quiz

 A. They are curious about the new environment and openly engage in the activities.

-C. They seem very cautious and fear making mistakes so that they may participate in the task with our help.
+C. They seem very cautious and fear making mistakes so much that we have to push them a lot to participate in any task.

 A. They become very upset even in non-provoking situations, and it’s hard to comfort them.

-B. They are more sensitive and get upset more easily, yet they calm down after a while.
+B. They are more sensitive and get upset more quickly, yet they calm down after a while.

 C. They may cry and become sensitive only when the situation has evoked it.

-10. Does your child have specific fears that seem irrational, such as the fear of a certain object, animal, person, or place?
+15. Does your child have irrational fears, such as the fear of a certain object, animal, person, or place?

 A. They have a fear of the dark or become uneasy whenever there is a storm outside.